 Further research is necessary to learn more about the complex chromosomal and genetic mechanisms potentially responsible for the expression and transmission of the syndrome.

-Various specialized tests may also be performed to help detect and/or characterize certain abnormalities that may be associated with the disorder, including thorough eye examination and careful monitoring of hearing.
-Early recognition of potential visual impairment and/or hearing loss may play an essential role in ensuring prompt intervention and appropriate, early correction or supportive treatment.
-In addition, a thorough cardiac evaluation may be advised to detect any heart abnormalities that may be present.
+Once a chromosomal diagnosis is made, various specialized tests may also be performed to determine whether other features of CES are present.
+In particular, a thorough cardiac evaluation may be advised to detect any heart abnormalities that may be present.
 Such evaluation may include a thorough clinical examination, evaluation of heart and lung sounds through use of a stethoscope, x-ray studies, electrocardiography (EKG), echocardiography, cardiac catheterization, and/or other cardiac studies.
 An EKG, which records the electrical activities of heart muscle, may reveal abnormal electrical patterns.
 During an echocardiogram, sound waves are directed toward the heart, enabling physicians to study cardiac function and motion.
 When cardiac catheterization is performed, a small hollow tube (catheter) is inserted into a large vein and threaded through the blood vessels leading to the heart.
 This procedure can be used for various purposes, including evaluating the pumping ability of the heart, measuring blood pressure within the heart, and withdrawing blood to measure oxygen content.

 Disease management is directed toward the specific symptoms that are apparent in each individual.
 For those with congenital heart defects, treatment with certain medications, surgical intervention, and/or other measures may be required.
 In addition, surgical correction is necessary for anal atresia.
-In some cases, recommended treatment may also include surgical repair, correction, or management of certain ocular defects, skeletal abnormalities, genital defects, hernias, Hirschsprung's disease, biliary atresia, and/or other malformations associated with the disorder.
+In some cases, recommended treatment may also include surgical repair, correction, or management of certain ocular defects, skeletal abnormalities, genital defects, hernias, Hirschsprung disease, biliary atresia, and/or other malformations associated with the disorder.
 The specific surgical procedures performed may depend upon the size, nature, severity, and/or combination of anatomical abnormalities; their associated symptoms; patient age; and other factors.

 Before and after surgery for certain cardiac defects, individuals may be susceptible to bacterial infection of the heart lining and valves (endocarditis).
 Therefore, preventive (prophylactic) antibiotic therapy may be prescribed before and after certain surgical procedures and dental visits.
 In addition, respiratory infections must be treated vigorously and early.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov .
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

-Tollfree: (800) 411-1222
+Toll-free: (800) 411-1222

 TTY: (866) 411-1010